JanAgh42/JanAgh42/README.md

 ### Some personal information:
 - I live in the vicinity of Bratislava, Slovakia 🌍
 - I'm 22 years old 👷
-- I'm fluent in English, Slovak, Czech and Hungarian 🌐
+- I'm fluent in English, Slovak, Czech and Hungarian 🚩
 - I'm interested in everything tech-related 👌🏻
+- I work part-time as a junior full-stack developer 🌐
 - At-present I'm focusing UI/UX design and expanding my Vue.js and C# knowledge 🧠
 - My future plans: become proficient in ASP.NET, Vue.js and continue my React.js studies⏱️